 In October 2014, BioAlliance Pharma changed name to Onxeo.

 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.

 Tumours that begin in the liver are known as liver tumours.
 Liver tumours that have the potential to infiltrate healthy tissues are called hepatocellular carcinomas.
 The most common factors known to be associated with this disease are the viral infections causing liver inflammations (the so-called hepatitis B and hepatitis C) and an alcohol-induced liver disease (the so-called liver cirrhosis).
 Hepatocellular carcinoma is a life-threatening condition.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, hepatocellular carcinoma affected approximately 1 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 46,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, hepatocellular carcinoma affected approximately 1 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 46,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?